This Is The End: The Myth Of A Return To Normal

 The market is signaling something much worse than a temporary slowdown.

-A golden age of globalization, laissez faire policy, and high corporate profitability is over.
+A golden age of globalization, laissez-faire policy, and high corporate profitability is over.

 There will be no ‘V’-shaped recovery.